 We also use other paid and non-paid advertising.
 Our paid advertising includes search engine marketing, display advertising and paid social media.
-Our non-paid advertising efforts include search engine optimization, non-paid social media and email.
+Our nonpaid advertising efforts include search engine optimization, non-paid social media and email.
 We obtain a significant amount of traffic via search engines and, therefore, rely on search engines such as Google, Yahoo! and Bing.
 Search engines frequently update and change the logic that determines the placement and display of results of a user's search, such that the purchased or algorithmic placement of links to our sites can be negatively affected.
 Moreover, a search engine could, for competitive or other purposes, alter its search algorithms or results, causing our sites to place lower in search query results.
 A major search engine could change its algorithms in a manner that negatively affects our paid or non-paid search ranking, and competitive dynamics could impact the effectiveness of search engine marketing or search engine optimization.
 We also obtain a significant amount of traffic via social networking websites or other channels used by our current and prospective customers.
 As e-commerce and social networking continue to rapidly evolve, we must continue to establish relationships with these channels and may be unable to develop or maintain these relationships on acceptable terms.
 Additionally, digital advertising costs may continue to rise and as our usage of these channels expands, such costs may impact our ability to acquire new customers in a cost-effective manner.
-If the level of usage of these channels by our customer base does not grow as expected, we may suffer a decline in customer growth or net sales.
-A significant decrease in the level of usage or customer growth would have a material adverse effect on our business, financial condition and operating results.
+If the level of usage or tustomer growth would have a material adverse effect on our business, financial condition and operating results.